-Inadequate systems for corporate governance could affect business operations or result in higher operating expenses.
-The Yahoo Japan Group has implemented stricter controls and operational standards to prevent or reduce the recurrence of problems related to improper employee conduct or human operational error, and has established the Internal Audit Office as an independent organization under the direct supervision of the President and Representative Director.
-Through these efforts, it has strengthened legal and appropriate corporate governance.
+Inadequate systems for corporate governance might negatively affect operations and business performance.
+To prevent or reduce the recurrence of problems related to improper employee conduct or human operational error, the Yahoo Japan Group has implemented stricter controls and operational standards under the guidance of the Internal Audit Office, an independent organization directly supervised by the President and Representative Director.